 Migrations

-• Raises NotSupportedError for changes that would leave the table and the Django model out of sync and break queries: renaming a column, changing a column type, and changing the primary key.
-The migration fails fast instead of corrupting the schema.
+• raises NotSupportedError for changes that would leave the table and the Django model out of sync and break queries (renaming a column, changing a column type, changing the primary key) — the migration fails fast instead of corrupting the schema; or

-• Skipped with a warning for operations that YDB cannot honour but that leave the table queryable: unique/check constraints, unique_together, and making a column NOT NULL after creation.
-These are logged (logger django_ydb_backend.ydb_backend.backend.schema) and the migration proceeds.
+• skips the operation with a logged warning for things YDB cannot honour but that leave the table queryable (unique / check constraints, unique_together, making a column NOT NULL after creation) — the migration proceeds.

-Because unenforceable operations are skipped rather than rejected, python manage.py migrate for the standard Django apps (contenttypes, auth, admin, sessions) runs to completion.
-Uniqueness and check guarantees are not enforced by the database and must be implemented in application logic.
+Because unenforceable operations are skipped rather than rejected, python manage.py migrate for the standard Django apps (contenttypes, auth, admin, sessions) runs to completion — but uniqueness and check guarantees are not enforced by the database and must live in application logic.

 Supported: